 - Preheat oven to 350F.
 Lightly grease the bottom and sides of a 9-inch round springform pan.

-- In a large bowl, mix 1 3/4 cups flour, 1 1/2 teaspoons baking powder and 1/4 teaspoon salt.
-Set aside.
+- In a large bowl, mix 1 ¾ cups flour, 1 ½ teaspoons baking powder and ¼ teaspoon salt.

-Using a handheld electric mixer or a stand mixer fitted with the paddle attachment, beat 1/2 cup butter, 1 8-ounce block cream cheese, 1 cup sugar and 1 teaspoon vanilla until pale and fluffy (about 3 minutes on medium-high speed).
+- In a large bowl using a handheld electric mixer, or a stand mixer fitted with the paddle attachment, beat ½ cup butter, 1 8-ounce block cream cheese, 1 cup granulated sugar and 1 teaspoon vanilla extract until pale and fluffy (about 3 minutes on medium-high speed).

-Switch to low speed and add the flour in 3 stages.
+- Switch to low speed and add the flour in 3 stages.
 Beat until smooth and well combined.
-Again remember to scrape your bowl.
+Again, remember to scrape your bowl.

-Use a rubber spatula to gently fold in your apples until evenly distributed.
+- Use a rubber spatula to gently fold in your apples until evenly distributed.